Kritagya-web/3D_Resume_Assistant/README.md

+# 3D Resume taking about my skills, projects and work experiences.

-## Taken Inspiration from Jos Guilherme project.
+Taken Inspiration from Jos Guilherme project.
 Still Making a lot of changes into the project and would post it soon.

  <div align="center">
     <image src='./src/assets/images/thumbnail.png'>
     <a href="https://esgario.github.io/3d-resume/">